-- 3. If a student needs assistance, signal this to the test proctor with a raised hand. - 4.
-Instructors/proctors have the right to assign seating for every test. - 5.
+- 3. Students will be recorded using Respondus Monitor, which is a software system that automatically records the student while taking the exam, flags any suspected violation, and provides faculty with brief video clips and screenshots if a suspected violation occurs. - 4.
+If a student needs assistance, signal this to the test proctor with a raised hand. - 5.
+Instructors/proctors have the right to assign seating for every test. - 6.
 Students may have a pen or pencil at their desk.
 One sheet of paper at a time will be provided to the student.
-Students must put their names on all papers and submit to the proctor at the end of the exam. - 6.
+Students must put their names on all papers and submit to the proctor at the end of the exam. - 7.
 The length of time for each test will be stated by the proctor.
-Stop time will be determined when the test begins. - 7.
-Students are not allowed to access any other website while in the testing room. - 8.
-Backtracking is not allowed, and students must save each answer before proceeding to the next question, otherwise the question will be scored as incorrect. - 9.
+Stop time will be determined when the test begins. - 8.
+Students are not allowed to access any other website while in the testing room. - 9.
+Backtracking is not allowed, and students must save each answer before proceeding to the next question, otherwise the question will be scored as incorrect. - 10.
 When a student has completed the test, log out of the computer, gather belongings and leave the test room.
-After completing the test, students may not re-enter the testing room. - 10.
-Gathering in the hallway outside the testing room and talking loudly enough to disturb those still taking the test is not allowed. - 11.
-If a student has questions about a test question, make an appointment with the content instructor in a timely manner to discuss the content of the question and the rationale for the best answer. - 12.
-Under no circumstance should the content of the test be discussed or shared with other students. - 13.
-If a student sees an open/available proctored test on the testing site and it is not a test day/time, contact the instructor and do not look at the test. - 14.
+After completing the test, students may not re-enter the testing room. - 11.
+Gathering in the hallway outside the testing room and talking loudly enough to disturb those still taking the test is not allowed. - 12.
+If a student has questions about a test question, make an appointment with the content instructor in a timely manner to discuss the content of the question and the rationale for the best answer. - 13.
+Under no circumstance should the content of the test be discussed or shared with other students. - 14.
+If a student sees an open/available proctored test on the testing site and it is not a test day/time, contact the instructor and do not look at the test. - 15.
 Students may not keep or copy any portion of the exam.
-Any copying, sharing, photograph/video recording, or discussion of the examination is considered cheating and subject to the Academic Honesty and Plagiarism Policy.
+Any copying, sharing, photograph/video recording, or discussion of the examination is considered cheating and subject to the Academic and Professional Integrity Policy.